Praqma/LearnKubernetes/kamran/Kubernetes-The-Hard-Way-on-BareMetal.md

 * The FQDN of each host is `*hostname*.example.com`
 * The nodes have only one user, **root** ; with a password: **redhat** .
 * I used libvirt's GUI interface (virt-manager) to create these VMs, but you can automate this by using CLI commands.
+* Though the sizes of the disks listed above is bare minimum, for testing; you should keep in mind that etcd creates large .wal files in `/var/lib/etcd/member/*` and controller and worker nodes generate a lot of logs, which will quickly fill up your v-disks.
+So either use large virtual disks, (if your host has enough capacity), or, setup cleanup mechanisms to free up disks.
+* Ideally you should setup large v-disks, (say an additional 1 or 2 GB for each node), and have a large swap partition.
+Disk is cheap and memory is expensive.
+Even the test cluster can be stressed because of whatever experiments you want to conduct on it, and swapping *will* happen.
+Large swap is better then having oom_killer getting activated and killing random processes on your nodes.

 Here is a guide on how much RAM you need to assign to each type of node (etcd, controller, worker).
 Below I have just shown how much RAM each type of node is using, with all related processes running, so you can size your VMs accordingly.